Sayeed-SCE/Parsing-Data-xml/README.txt

     Once finished, a "missing_files.txt" file will be generated in the same directory as the script.

  parse_v2.py
-    This version 2 compares XML references in an error log with a folder, identifying missing files.
+    The version 2 compares XML references in an error log with a folder, identifying missing files.

     It generates separate text files named with timestamps (e.g., missing_files_2024-05-17_16-15-00.txt) to list missing and matched files.
     The script prompts the user for the directory containing the error log and the folder name containing the XML files.